AU-Harness: An Open-Source Toolkit for Holistic Evaluation of Audio LLMs: LALM Evaluation Challenges

 \subsection{Customizable Evaluation Configurations}

-Despite the strong support for various tasks and LALMs, current LALM evaluation kits provide insufficient customizations for evaluation configurations.

 \paragraph{Multi-turn Dialogue Support} Previous audio evaluation toolkits have largely been constrained to tasks centered on single-turn user interactions.
 However, as the field moves toward building interactive and context-aware voice assistants, the ability to evaluate multi-turn tasks becomes increasingly critical.
 Multi-turn evaluation enables a more realistic assessment of dialogue continuity, contextual reasoning, and the model’s capacity to adapt dynamically across extended conversations.
-Without such support, current evaluation approaches risk overlooking key aspects of usability and robustness that are essential for next-generation LALMs in the realistic agentic voice systems.
+Without such support, current evaluation approaches risk overlooking key aspects of usability and robustness that are essential for next-generation LALMs in realistic agentic voice systems.

-\paragraph{Customizable Filtering} The lack of customizable filtering poses a significant barrier for researchers aiming to conduct in-depth analyses of current LALM limitations.
+\paragraph{Evaluation Customization.} The lack of customizable filtering poses a significant barrier for researchers aiming to conduct in-depth analyses of current LALM limitations.
 Without the ability to refine evaluation datasets based on specific criteria, it is challenging to gain granular understanding of model performance across diverse audio conditions.
-For instance, while certain LALMs might perform reliably on 10-second audio chunks, they might be unable to handle short-form audios typically encountered in dialogue-state tracking systems.
+For instance, while certain LALMs might perform reliably on 10-second audio chunks, they might be unable to handle short-form audio typically encountered in dialogue-state tracking systems.

-\paragraph{Task Hierarchical Structure \& Task-Metric Aggregation} While \dstwo~\cite{huang2024dynamic} provides a comprehensive set of tasks (up to 180 tasks), it lacks mechanisms for categorizing and conducting targeted evaluation runs on specific task categories.
-This limitation reduces its practical value for researchers and practitioners aiming to benchmark or improve LALMs' capabilities on targeted task categories.